Hezekiah

-Hezekiah enacted sweeping religious reforms, including a strict mandate for the sole worship of Yahweh and a prohibition on venerating other deities within the Temple of Jerusalem.
-He is considered a very righteous king in both the Second Book of Kings and the Second Book of Chronicles.
+While Hezekiah's reign is well-documented, the historical accuracy of the events is debated by scholars.
 He is also one of the more prominent kings of Judah mentioned in the Bible and is one of the kings mentioned in the genealogy of Jesus in the Gospel of Matthew.
-"No king of Judah, among either his predecessors or his successors, could [...] be compared to him", according to 2 Kings 18:5.
-Isaiah and Micah prophesied during his reign.
+He lived another fifteen years after the war and brought material prosperity to his kingdom before he died, and his son Manasseh succeeded him.
+The Bible praises Hezekiah's reliance on God during the Assyrian siege, claiming divine intervention in Jerusalem's survival; according to 2 Kings 18:5, "No king of Judah, among either his predecessors or his successors, could [...] be compared to him".

 Etymology

 The name Hezekiah means "Yahweh strengthens" in Hebrew.
 Alternately it may be translated as "Yahweh is my strength".